MicrosoftDocs/cloud-adoption-framework/docs/strategy/prepare/index.md

 ---
 title: Prepare your organization for cloud adoption
-description: Learn how to prepare your organization for cloud adoption by aligning leadership, strategies, and operating models. ms.author: tozimmergren
+description: Learn how to prepare for organizational alignment, what the recommended cloud functions are, and how to align responsibilities across teams. ms.author: tozimmergren
 author: Zimmergren
 ms.topic: conceptual